telpirion/telpirion_com/README.md

 gulp build
 ```

-To run the site, use the following command from the `src` folder:
+To run the site, use the following command from the root folder:

 ```
-dev_appserver.py app.yaml
+go run .
 ```

 To reinstall all of the NodeJS dependencies (for example, after changing